Biden, Harris and others to promote relief plan’s benefits

-President Joe Biden, Vice President Kamala Harris and their spouses are opening an ambitious, cross-country tour this week to highlight the benefits of his $1.9 trillion plan to defeat the coronavirus and boost the economy.
+WASHINGTON (AP) — President Joe Biden, Vice President Kamala Harris, and their spouses have begun an ambitious, cross-country tour this week to highlight the benefits of his $1.9 trillion plan to defeat the coronavirus and boost the economy.

-The road show — dubbed the “Help is Here” tour by the White House — begins Monday with Harris heading to a COVID-19 vaccination site and a culinary academy in Las Vegas and first lady Jill Biden touring a New Jersey elementary school.
+The “Help is Here” tour began Monday with Harris heading to a COVID-19 vaccination site and a culinary academy in Las Vegas and first lady Jill Biden touring a New Jersey elementary school.

-The president will have more to say about the plan Monday at the White House, and he plans to visit a small business in Delaware County, Pennsylvania, on Tuesday.
+The president will have more to say about the plan Monday at the White House, and he is scheduled to visit a small business in Delaware County, Pennsylvania, on Tuesday.
 He and Harris are slated to appear together in Atlanta on Friday.

-Harris will meet with small-business owners in Denver on Tuesday.
+Air Force Two lifted off from Joint Base Andrews on Monday morning and headed west to Nevada, and Harris will also make a stop the following day in Denver to meet with small-business owners.
 Wednesday sees Jill Biden in Concord, New Hampshire, and Harris’ husband, Doug Emhoff, in Albuquerque, New Mexico.

 Biden has said President Barack Obama’s administration, in which Biden was vice president, failed to adequately educate the public about the benefits of its economic recovery plan.
-He said he wants to do a better sales job this time around on the details of his first big legislative victory.
+The president has said he wants to do a better sales job this time around on the details of his first big legislative victory and he began last week with a pair of high-profile speeches, one in prime time, the other from the Rose Garden.

 One of the plan’s key features is direct payments of $1,400 for a single taxpayer, or $2,800 for a married couple filing their taxes jointly, plus $1,400 per dependent — for a total of $5,600 for a married couple with two children.
 The payments phase out for those with higher incomes.

+Biden is also expected to tap Gene Sperling, a longtime Democratic economic policy expert, to oversee the implementation of the massive stimulus package, according to officials not authorized to speak publicly about personnel matters.
+Sperling’s position could be announced as soon as Monday.

-An extension of federal unemployment benefits will continue through Sept.
-6 at $300 a week.
-There’s $350 billion for state, local and tribal governments, $130 billion for K-12 schools and about $50 billion to expand COVID-19 testing, among other measures.
+An extension of federal unemployment benefits will continue through September 6 at $300 a week.
+There’s $350 billion for state, local and tribal governments, $130 billion for K-12 schools, and about $50 billion to expand COVID-19 testing, among other measures.

 Restaurants and bars that were forced to close or limit service will take advantage of a new multibillion-dollar grant program, and the plan also has tens of billions of dollars to help people who have fallen behind on their rent and mortgage payments.